change management process

 systemic change management

-Biomatrix systemic approach to change management is not based on any traditional change management model but derived from the complete and coherent systemic framework.
+The Biomatrix approach to change management is not based on any traditional change management model but it is derived from a complete and coherent systemic framework.

-To gain thorough understanding of our approach, managers should also study the concept of seven systems forces and the concept of ideal future.
+To gain thorough understanding of our approach, managers should also study the concepts of seven systems forces and ideal future.

 system redesign